 - How long did it take to disqualify the leads?
 Is there a connection between sales follow-up time and disqualification rates/reasons?

 - Are we seeing disqualification trends across campaign types, content areas, regions, demographic or, firmographic respondent data?

 - Are we seeing trends over time?
 Since the Campaign member record has a response date (and our system knows when it was disqualified) time is now a dimension you can report on – pretty cool, right?

 - What is common in those responses that were not disqualified – how can we refine our messaging and targeting to generate more viable responses?

 - How are responses that are disqualified because they are too early in the buying cycle (No budget, Not ready to buy within X months, No Authority) contributing to revenue down the line?
-We may want to value responses disqualified for these reasons because with the Full Circle CRM Campaign Influence model we can demonstrate that this early touch is an important step to driving revenue down the line.
+We may want to value responses disqualified for these reasons because with the Full Circle Insights Campaign Influence model we can demonstrate that this early touch is an important step to driving revenue down the line.

 - Of course, since we capture score information as well, you can now evaluate this data against scores and make data-based scoring adjustments.

 OK so this stuff is really fun to geek out on – if you are interested in some of the benefits of reporting in salesforce.com with the Full Circle Insights – check out the Analytics Advantage we provided in salesforce.com.

 That’s it for today – Happy New Year from all of us at Full Circle Insights!

 Some screenshots below – see what you like: